-In its application documentation, Cameco emphasizes the role of uranium market conditions in the historic, current, and future state of uranium production.
+In its application documentation, Cameco emphasizes the role of uranium market conditions in the historic, current, and future state of production at the Rabbit Lake mine and mill.
 The key issue of uranium market conditions requires elaboration with appropriate data and transparent analyses.
-Cameco's lack of evidence and discussion of market conditions represents a critical failure in its application in that Cameco does not provide a sound rationale for the proposed 20-year licence.
-Cameco must provide evidence for its assumption of future market conditions as part of its justification.
+Cameco's lack of evidence and discussion of market conditions represents a critical failure in its application in that Cameco does not provide a sound rationale for its proposed 20- year licence.
+Cameco must provide evidence for its assumption of future market conditions as part of its justification for a 20-year licence.